nrzgit/learning-notes/python-basics/Pandas.md

 ## Use
     import pandas as pd
 ## Series

-It is object, which look simillar on one-demission array and can have any datas
+***Series***-it is object, which look simillar on one-demission array and can have any datas

 ---
     pd.Series(list)
 ---

 Output:

 ---
     0  4
     1  7